- Dr. David Allensen D.C, B.SC (Hons.)

 And it may be unnecessary to say, but avoiding all tobacco is especially important when it comes to breathing, heart health and physiotherapy.
 If your goal is to recover your heart and make it strong again, tobacco will only hinder the process and can lead to more complications.

 Building Back Strength and Balance In the Body

-Major trauma to the heart, or reduced blood flow from the heart can also have an effect on other muscles in the body and their performance.
-Stokes and Heart attacks are episodes that especially leave muscles in the arms, face, and legs weak, but muscles can also be weak from reduced blood flow prior to these events happening.
+Major trauma to the heart or reduced blood flow from the heart can also have an effect on other muscles in the body and their performance.
+Strokes and Heart attacks are episodes that especially leave muscles in the arms, face, and legs weak, but muscles can also be weak from reduced blood flow prior to these events happening.